Brumaba

 Brief

-The technicians handled their jobs very well using it for such a long while, but this servicing tool [Fig. 1.0] had these persisting and annoying problems:
+The technicians handled their jobs very well for a long while, but the servicing tool had persisting and annoying problems:

 - Hard to navigate through the interface using a few buttons, a dial and limited screen real estate